Ocean's Twelve: Soundtrack

 The original soundtrack to Ocean's Twelve was released by Warner Bros.
 Records on December 7, 2004.
 David Holmes returned to compose the music for the film and won a BMI award.

 Holmes' songs "Amsterdam" and "I Love Art...Really!" were released as singles and do not appear on the commercial soundtrack LP.
-"The Real Story" is different in the film, which uses "Rito a Los Angeles" by Peppino de Luca, featuring part of the main riff of "In-A-Gadda-Da-Vida".
+The track "The Real Story" on the album is different in the film, which uses "Rito a Los Angeles" by Peppino de Luca, featuring part of the main riff of "In-A-Gadda-Da-Vida".
 The album also lacks "Thé à la Menthe" performed by La Caution, used during the Night Fox "laser-dance" sequence, "Margaret" by Giuseppe De Luca, which plays as the group are escorted from the police station, and "El Capitalismo Foraneo" by Gotan Project, which plays as Lahiri cracks Matsui.

-"Ascension to Virginity" was taken from the soundtrack of the 1968 movie Candy, where it likewise appeared in the epilogue.
+"Ascension to Virginity", which was included on the album, was taken from the soundtrack of the 1968 movie Candy, where it likewise appeared in the epilogue.